What Are Listed Buildings?

 Categories of Listed Buildings

-Grade 2*- buildings that are of more than special interest and consists of 5.8% of all listed buildings
+Grade 2*- buildings that are of more than special interest and consist of 5.8% of all listed buildings.

 Grade 2- the most common type of listed building with 91.7% of all listed buildings.
 These are more likely to be dwellings in which people live rather than the other two stated above.